smyers119/offline-pki/README.md

 There are several limitations with this little PKI:

-- not everything is configurable, notably the cryptography is hard-coded
+- not everything is configurable, notably the cryptography is hard-coded (NIST P-384 elliptic curve)
 - no CRL support (this is an offline PKI, while not impossible, this would be a pain)
 - random serial numbers (no state is kept, except the certificates on the Yubikeys)